The story of Emilie König: How a French nightclub barmaid became a notorious Isis recruiter

 On Monday a weary looking König - without a niqab, appeared in a video released by Kurdish forces in which she responds to allegations she had been tortured.

-It appears the Kurds want to prove she will face a fair trial in the Middle East.
+It appears the Kurds want to prove she will face a fair trial in the Middle East and the chances of König coming home any time soon are slim.

 So how did the daughter of a French gendarme end up joining a terror group responsible for several massacres in her home country?